haydenth/style-guides/JAVASCRIPT.md

 }
 ```

 This is clearly more of an art than a science and requires some practice.
-However, you should seek to break down components into the smallest re-usable components possible.
+However, you should seek to break down components into the smallest re-usable components possible but also don't make 8000 one-off componenents.

 Lining Up Enclosures